-This guide to GWT walks you through the various features of this tool, and gives you an insight into what actionable data can be found within.
-For more in depth help go to Google’s Webmaster Help.
+This guide to Google Webmaster Tools will walk you through the various features of this tool, and give you insight into what actionable data can be found within.
+(For more in-depth help, go to Google's Webmaster Help.)

-Before you can access any data on your site you have to prove that you are an authorized representative of the site.
+Before you can access any data on your site, you have to prove that you're an authorized representative of the site.
 This is done through a process of verification.

 - The HTML file upload.
 Google provides you with a blank, specially named file that you just have to drop in the root directory of your site.
 Once you've done that, you just click on the verify button and you'll have access to your GWT data for this site.

-- The Google Analytics (GA) option.
-If the Google account you’re using for GWT is the same account as for GA (assuming you’re using GA as your analytics solution), is an admin on the GA account, and you’re using the asynchronous tracking code (with the code being in the head of your home page), then you can verify the site this way.
+- Google Analytics.
+If the Google account you're using for GWT is the same account as for GA (assuming you're using GA as your analytics solution), is an admin on the GA account, and you're using the asynchronous tracking code (with the code being in the head of your home page), then you can verify the site this way.

 The crawl rate option allows you to slow down the rate of Google's spider's crawl.
 You'd only really do this if you witnessed server issues due to Google's crawling, for the most part you're going to let Google figure out what the correct crawl rate is for your site based on how frequently you add and update content.

 If, on the rare occasion that you would do so, you decide to migrate your entire site to a new domain, this is where you let Google know.

 Once you've set up your new site, permanently redirected the content from your old site to your new using a 301 redirect, added and verified your new site on GWT, then you come to this option and inform Google of the move.

 This should help the index to be updated slightly more quickly than if Google were to just self-detect and follow the 301s.